Distributional Vision-Language Alignment by Cauchy-Schwarz Divergence: Experiments

 {\textbf{Qualitative Visualization.}} To further test our method, Fig.~\ref{fig:main_vis} shows qualitative visualizations of generated images using Karlo decoder.
 Our aligned text representations result in more realistic images with stronger semantic consistency with the input sentence, highlighting the effectiveness of CS-Aligner in enhancing alignment.
 More visualizations are provided in Appendix~\ref{sec:more-visualization}.

 {\textbf{CS-Aligner with different adaptation approaches.}} To demonstrate the robustness of our method across different models, we perform alignments for T2I using both adapter and LoRA.
 Specifically, we apply LoRA with a low-rank dimension of 8 to every transformer layer in the CLIP text encoder.
-As shown in Table \ref{tab:lora_comparison}, based on either Karlo or Kandinsky, CS-Aligner with LoRA introduces fewer parameters, while still achieving comparable results compared with the adapter-based one, demonstrating the effectiveness and adaptability of CS-Aligner across different models.
+As shown in Table \ref{tab:lora_comparison}, based on different decoders, CS-Aligner with LoRA introduces fewer parameters, while still achieving comparable results compared with the adapter-based one, showing the effectiveness and adaptability of CS-Aligner across different models.

 {\textbf{CS-Aligner with multiple captions.}} It is common in real-world datasets for a single image to correspond to multiple captions (e.g., 5 captions per image in MSCOCO).
 Due to their pairwise alignment nature, previous methods such as InfoNCE and \(\ell_2\)-based approaches~\citep{radford2021learning,patel2024eclipse} struggle to simultaneously leverage multiple captions.
 In contrast, by incorporating CS divergence, our CS-Aligner enables training for alignment with single image and multiple captions through the divergence term.
 To demonstrate the benefits of multiple captions for CS-Aligner, we conducted experiments on the MSCOCO dataset by estimating the CS divergence term \(\widehat{D}_{\text{CS}}\) in Eq. (\ref{eq:finalobjective}) using both single and multiple captions.
 As shown in Fig.~\ref{fig:multicaptions}, CS-Aligner effectively leverages the information provided by multiple captions, leading to improved vision-language alignment.